 Its Mars-like landscape is covered with red sand and its towering mountains reaching 1750m.
 Sometimes referred to as the Valley of the Moon, Wadi Rum’s landscape was the backdrop for the movie “the Martian” and was also used as the moon Jedha in StarWars Rogue One movie.
 It was also the backdrop of the 1962 film Lawrence of Arabia.

 The best way to explore is on a Wadi Rum Jeep Tour.
-These can be arranged on arrival from the Wadi Rum visitors center, and prices start at JD35.
+These can be arranged on arrival from the Wadi Rum visitors centre, and prices start at JD35.
 If you are short on time and can only spend a few hours here, this is the best way to get a good taste of the desert.
 However, I highly suggest that everyone who visits should spend the night at a Wadi Rum bedouin camp

 T E Lawrence of Arabia spent a significant amount of time in Wadi Rum during the Arab Revolt during World War One.